The Wizard of Oz (1987 musical): Act 2

 The travelers, arriving at the Emerald City, are delayed by a stubborn Gatekeeper, but Dorothy's tears convince him to relent and let them in ("Merry Old Land of Oz").
 As the group awaits its audience with the Wizard, the Lion boasts he is "King of The Forest".
 Finally, they meet the imposing and irritable Wizard, who demands the broomstick of the Wicked Witch of the West.

 The four friends travel deep into the haunted forest.
 Suddenly, they encounter jitterbugs, who make them dance until they collapse from exhaustion ("The Jitterbug").
 The Wicked Witch's flying monkeys swoop down, capturing Dorothy and Toto.
-At the castle, the Witch vows to kill Dorothy ("Over the Rainbow" (reprise)).
+At the castle, the Witch vows to take Dorothy's life.
 Meanwhile, the Lion, Scarecrow and Tinman infiltrate the castle disguised as Winkie guards.
 The foursome and Toto are reunited, but the Wicked Witch interferes, threatening the Scarecrow with fire.
 Dorothy, dousing the flames with a bucket of water, accidentally strikes the Witch, who smolders and melts into nothing ("Ding Dong the Witch Is Dead" (reprise)).
 The four friends, triumphant, take the Witch's broom back to the Wizard.

 The Wizard remains imperious and imposing, but Toto pulls aside a curtain to reveal a meek and ordinary man speaking into a microphone.
 The Wizard, revealed to be a "humbug", nonetheless grants each traveler's request, giving the Scarecrow, the Tinman, and the Lion each a token of his newly-acquired ability.
 The Wizard offers to take Dorothy back to Kansas in his hot-air balloon, but the balloon accidentally takes off, and Dorothy is left alone and crestfallen.
 Glinda appears and explains that Dorothy has always had the power to return home.
 All she has to do is close her eyes, tap her heels together three times, and repeat to herself, "There's no place like home."

 Back in Kansas, Dorothy awakens, confused, with a bump on her head.
 Reunited with all her loved ones, and relieved to learn the storm has left Miss Gulch incapacitated by a broken leg, Dorothy shares the tale of her miraculous journey, celebrating the joy and healing power of home.